 Letter to Next Year’s Students

 Another popular end of the year activity lets the students write letters to next year’s students.
 As a class, brainstorm ideas or set expectations for the letters.
-Then use this free letter template (click here to grab it) to have students write their letters.
+Then use to have students write their letters.
 Depending on your timeframe, you could use the letter template as a polished final draft.

 Here are some ideas for what the students can include in the letters (this can help you guide the brainstorming session):